utshowmh/divertido/README.md

-# DIVERTIDA
+# DIVERTIDO

-## Divertida is an interpreted prorgaming language
+## Divertido is an interpreted prorgaming language